mage2pro/2checkout/README.md

 2. [Partially **refund** a payment from the **Magento** side](https://mage2.pro/t/topic/1736).
 3. [**Refund** a payment from the **2Checkout** side](https://mage2.pro/t/topic/1747).

-## Licensing
-It is a paid extension, not free.
-You can use it for free for the testing puproses only.
-Please read the [testing policy](https://mage2.pro/t/topic/2590) before installation.

 ## How to buy
 You can buy it with PayPal [here](https://mage2.pro/t/1627).